Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 - CPUUtilization – the percentage of CPU resources used for the data nodes running within the cluster (Units: Percentage).

 Note 1: Knowing the role and the owner of an Amazon OpenSearch cluster (domain) before you take the decision to remove it from your account is very important.
-For this rule Trend Micro Cloud One™ – Conformity assumes that your OpenSearch domains are tagged with "Role" and "Owner" tags which provide visibility into their usage profile and help you decide whether it's safe or not to terminate these resources.
+For this rule Trend Cloud One™ – Conformity assumes that your OpenSearch domains are tagged with "Role" and "Owner" tags which provide visibility into their usage profile and help you decide whether it's safe or not to terminate these resources.

 Note 2: You can change the default threshold for this rule on the Conformity account console and set your own value for the CPU usage and the usage time range (days) for each condition in order to configure the domain idleness.

-Note 3: If the Amazon OpenSearch domain selected for the checkup is needed within your application stack, you can suppress (disable) the conformity rule check for the resource from the Trend Micro Cloud One™ – Conformity console.
+Note 3: If the Amazon OpenSearch domain selected for the checkup is needed within your application stack, you can suppress (disable) the conformity rule check for the resource from the Trend Cloud One™ – Conformity console.

 This rule resolution is part of the Conformity Security & Compliance tool for AWS.